-- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
+If the model will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
 NOTICE: When removing the battery, be sure the key is turned to "OFF" before disconnecting the coupler.
+[ECA16322]

-[ECA16322] - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
-Fully charge the battery before installation.
+- If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - Fully charge the battery before installation.